cma2015/deepEA/index.md

 </div>

 ### Machine learning-based classification
 In this module, several commonly-used machine learning classification algorithms are implemented to construct a CMR predictor.
-The detailes are described as follows:
+The details are described as follows:

 <div style="text-align:center">
 <table border="2" align="center" cellspacing="0" cellpadding="">